Mrxiangli/UNETR/README.md

-This a modified version of UNETR with some changes to better support customized training set.
+This is a modified version of UNETR with some changes to better support the customized training set.

 # Model Overview
 This repository contains the code for UNETR: Transformers for 3D Medical Image Segmentation [1].
 UNETR is the first 3D segmentation network that uses a pure vision transformer as its encoder without relying on CNNs for feature extraction.